 We are the only hospitality company whose stated primary focus is the large group meetings segment of the lodging market.
-Our hospitality business includes our Gaylord branded hotels, consisting of the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee, the Gaylord Palms Resort & Convention Center near Dallas, Texas.
+Our hospitality business includes our Gaylord branded hotels, consisting of the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee, the Gaylord Palms Resort & Convention Center near Orlando, Florida and the Gaylord Texan Resort & Convention Center near Dallas, Texas.
 We also own and operate the Radisson Hotel at Opryland in Nashville, Tennessee.
 We are also developing a hotel, to be known as the Gaylord National Resort & Convention Center, in Prince George's County, Maryland (in the Washington, D.C. market), which we plan to open in 2008.
 Driven by our "All-in-One-Place" strategy, our award-winning Gaylord branded hotels incorporate not only high quality lodging, but also significant meeting, convention and exhibition space, superb food and beverage options and retail and spa facilities within a single self-contained property.
 As a result, our properties provide a convenient and entertaining environment for our convention guests.
 In addition, our custom-tailored, all-inclusive solutions cater to the unique needs of meeting planners.